c-wenlong/turtles-dfs/docs/README.md

   <img src="./images/maze16x16solved.png" alt="Solved 16 by 16 maze" style="width: 100%;"/>
 </p>

 This document provides a concise explanation of the Maze Solver program, which utilizes the Depth-First Search (DFS) algorithm to find a path through a given maze.
 The maze is represented as a 2D grid where open cells are marked by `0` (passable) and blocked cells are marked by `1` (impassable).
 The program is designed to visualize the path-finding process and can handle mazes of various sizes, demonstrating both the capability to find a path and handle situations where no path exists.
+You can visit

+# ()[]

 #### Program Startup and Map Initialization

-Upon starting the program, a maze is chosen from predefined maps.
-These maps vary in size and complexity, as shown by the different examples provided in the code (e.g., `map4x4`, `map9x9`, `map16x16n`, and `map16x16`).
-The selected maze is then rendered using a simple graphical representation where:
+Upon starting the program, you choose a maze from predefined maps.
+The maps differ in size and complexity, including examples like `map4x4`, `map9x9`, `map16x16n`, and `map16x16`.
+You can change the map by modifying the `MAP` variable in the code.
+The following color scheme is used to represent different states in the maze:

-- **Blocked cells** are displayed in dark green.
+- **Blocked cells**: dark green.
-- **Free cells** are displayed in cream.
+- **Free cells**: cream.
-- **The path explored by DFS** is marked in orange.
+- **Explored path**: orange.
+- **Discovered path**: blue (indicates a valid route from start to finish).

 The graphical canvas initializes based on the dimensions of the chosen maze, with each cell of the maze drawn according to its status (blocked or free).